radiant-player/radiant-player-mac/README.md

 [5]: https://get.adobe.com/flashplayer/

 _Adobe recently changed their install to try to auto-detect your browser.
 If you are using Google Chrome it will automatically select the incorrect (PPAPI) version needed for Radiant Player.
-[Select a version manually][6] and choose the NPAPI version when prompeted_
+[Select a version manually][6] and choose the NPAPI version when prompted, or install Flash via Safari rather than Chrome or Firefox._

 [6]: https://get.adobe.com/flashplayer/otherversions/